 A part's outer cosmetic finish is designed to hide and protect the structural reinforcement below, as well as be aesthetically pleasing.
 It is this surface by which most people will judge the whole structure.
 Even slight damage like scratches and gouges will mar the finished appearance.
 Worse, these often create a direct path into the structural layers, causing even larger problems.
 Cosmetic blisters are a problem which, left untreated, can turn entire boat hulls into sponges.
 The cosmetic repair sequence is similar to the structural sequence, but filler or gel coat replaces any reinforcing material.
 Surface preparation is still the most important aspect of a long-lasting repair.
 Finish sanding and polishing are the only differences, but they make a good job look truly professional.
 Many fear tackling cosmetic work because they think it requires expensive spray equipment for satisfactory results.
 Equipment is important, but proper material selection will give better results.

 1) Inspect the damage and remove any loose or unsupported surface material.
 Inspection of cosmetic damage is just as important as it is with structural repairs.
 Gouges often leave undercut areas of unsupported gel coat which at first appear fine.
 Press on them with a blunt tool and they will easily crack away.
 Every such area must be identified so it can be prepared correctly in the next procedure.
-Use a marker to circle each spot that needs prep work.
-This is especially important on large blister repair jobs.
-Once the dust starts to fly, it isn't always easy to see the surface!
+Use a marker to circle each spot that needs preparation.
+This is especially important on large blister repairs.
+Once dust is in the air, it can be difficult to see the surface.

 3) Mix and apply the appropriate cosmetic filler material.
 Shallow scratches can be directly filled with color matched gel coat.
 Be sure to match the gel coat to a sanded and polished portion of the original, not the overall faded color.
 The repair may stand out at first, but everything will fade to the same color in about a month.
 Use a small brush to dab in the gel coat.
 Be sure it is higher than the surrounding surface so it can be sanded flush.
 Spray a light coat of PVA over the repair for a tack-free, sandable cure.

 Deeper gouges will require structural putty filler to replace the missing material before the gel coat is applied.
-1/32 inch milled glass fibers in resin make an excellent structural putty.
+Resin with 1/32 inch milled glass fibers makes an excellent structural putty.
 Use a squeegee to spread it into the bottom of the gouge.
 Keep this filler slightly below the surrounding surface if gel coat is the intended top coat.
 When painting, the filler can be level with the surface because paint adds little thickness.
 When filling hull blisters, be sure to use vinyl ester resin to make the milled glass putty.
 This will add extra corrosion protection to these weakened areas.

 If the cosmetic repair is following a structural repair, it may be necessary to level the structural patch with the solid laminate.
 Both grinding and filling may be necessary to accomplish this.
 Grind all high spots until they are flush with the rest of the surface, unless this will compromise the structural strength of the patch.
 Use filler to level any low spots.
 If grinding cannot take place for structural reasons, fillers can be mildly added to smooth irregularities, but the patch will always be visible.
 On marine repairs, use the 1/32 inch milled glass putty filler described previously.
 Other structures can usually be filled with standard pre-made talc body filler unless otherwise specified.
 Continue adding filler and sanding until the surface is perfectly flush.